Tayloirt/SI507-HW6/README.md

 ```

 * **What does a code comment look like in JavaScript?
 What character/s do you have to put before a comment?**
+A comment in JavaScript is done by using the characters //   ie. //this is a comment
 * **Explain what needs to happen to get a JavaScript program to "run", given the JavaScript you've seen in this assignment.**
+In order for the JavaScript program to "run" you need to have an
 * **What functions in JavaScript seem to be similar in function to the `print` function in Python?
 (There are two.)
 Why might you use one and not the other?
 Explain briefly.**
+The console.log() and the alert() are simialr to the print function.
+You would use the console.log() to debug and the alert function to get user's attention.
 * **What code would have to comment out to get rid of the pop-up box when you load the page?
 (Related to the last question.)
 Do that in the code file, and then, add code so that a text box will appear that contains the current date and time! *HINT:* Look through the rest of the code first...**
+You will need to comment out the alert("hello");
 * **How can you put your own name at the top where it currently says "A name"?
 Explain very briefly how to do so, and replace `A name` in the web page with your own name.**
+You can put your own name by changing the assignment of document.querySelector('h1').innerHTML to equal your name.
 * **What does the word `document` represent in this code?
 Explain briefly.**

 * **What is happening in line 12 (